Guest Mode in LSCWP v4.0

 As we’ve pointed out, Guest Optimization enables the maximum number of optimizations on your site, but it’s important to understand what that entails.
 If you are already using the following features, independent of Guest Optimization, then there will be no additional impact on your resources:

-If you are not already using these features, they will be enabled as part of Guest Optimization, and you should know how they may impact disk space, server resources, even QUIC.cloud quota:
+If you are not already using the features listed above, they will be enabled as part of Guest Optimization.
+So, you should know how they may impact disk space, server resources, even QUIC.cloud quota:

-- QUIC.cloud Quota Critical CSS and Unique CSS are enabled and generated, for those who have a Domain Key.
-The CCSS and UCSS generation processes are QUIC.cloud services.
-If your domain is set up with QUIC.cloud, then these services will be performed and QUIC.cloud CSS Optimization quota will be deducted accordingly, as if you had manually enabled CCSS and UCSS.
+- QUIC.cloud Quota Critical CSS, Unique CSS, and Viewport Images are enabled and generated, for those who have a Domain Key.
+The CCSS, UCSS, and VPI generation processes are QUIC.cloud services.
+If your domain is set up with QUIC.cloud, then these services will be performed.
+QUIC.cloud CSS Optimization quota will be deducted accordingly, as if you had manually enabled CCSS, UCSS, and VPI.
 In other words, Guest Optimization may use up your free CSS Optimization quota, or any quota you have purchased with QUIC.cloud credits.

 - Disk space / File usage If your hosting provider puts limits on disk space or on the number of files you can have, Unique CSS may be problematic.
 The whole point of UCSS is that every stylistic variation of every page on your site gets its own CSS file.
 For a large site, that could mean thousands of extra files and heavy disk usage.